projectNightmares/CorePunk/README.md

 ## Important Usage Notes
 - **Map Positioning:** The game map must be precisely centered on the screen and zoomed in for the script to function correctly.
 - **Screen Resolution:** This script has been tested on a 1080p (1920x1080) screen resolution.
 Ensure your screen matches this resolution for accurate performance.
-Otherwise, use the Pixel_Position_Helper to adjust to your screen.
+Otherwise, use the Pixel_Position_Helper to modify the x,y values.
 - **Character Stationary:** Ensure that your in-game character remains stationary when placing pins to avoid inaccuracies.

 ## Manual Pin Placement